wiredopposite/OGX-Mini/README.md

 ## Compiling
 You can compile this for the Pi Pico by commenting out this line in CMakeLists.txt `add_compile_definitions(FEATHER_RP2040)`
 That will set the D+ and D- host pins to GPIO 0 and 1.
-Below that you can uncomment whichever platform (OG Xbox, Xinput, etc.) you'd like to use.

 Here's a diagram of how you'd use the Pico:
 ![Pi Pico Wiring Diagram](images/pi_pico_diagram.png "Pi Pico Wiring Diagram]")